Public Sector Equality Duty

 How will we measure our success? |

-To promote cultural development and understanding through a rich range of experience, both in and beyond the school |
+To promote cultural development and understanding of diversity through a rich range of experience, both in and beyond the school |

 Disability, Gender, Race, Religion or belief, Sexual orientation, Gender reassignment, |

-Programme of visits to include places of worship and larger towns and cities Programme of visitors organised for assemblies to share different faiths and cultures Senior Leadership Team, RE subject leader, |
+Programme of visits to include places of worship and larger towns and cities Programme of visitors organised for assemblies and special events to share different faiths and cultures Curriculum set up so books, lesson content, examples used are diverse and represent different religions, protected characteristics and cultures.
+Senior Leadership Team, Subject leaders, Collective Worship coordinator |

-Visit and visitors programme ongoing Termly visitors |
+Visit and visitors programme ongoing Termly visits or visitors No Outsiders Weekly |

 Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act. |